 The top tier is where the front-end interface visually presents the processed data, which analysts may access and use for all their reporting and self-service BI needs.

 How to build a data warehouse

-When designing and building a data warehouse, it's important to consider the goals of your organisation, both long-term and ad-hoc, as well as the nature of your data.
+When designing and building a data warehouse, it's important to consider the goals of your organization, both long-term and ad-hoc, as well as the nature of your data.
 How many data sources are you integrating?
 Do you plan on automating your workflows?
-How will you explore and analyse your data?
+How will you explore and analyze your data?
 Your build-out will vary depending on the complexity of your needs, but a typical enterprise database warehouse may consist of the following components: